§A metric

 15%

 Concentration risk.
-If one client is more than 60% of recent revenue, the score reflects the fragility.
+If one client is most of your recent revenue, the score reflects the fragility — it's a risk statement, not a grade on the work.

 Five grades